|time & date||description|

 Perry and Marty Granoff Music Center

-The Boston Village Gamelan (BVG) was founded in 1979 by Sam Quigley, a graduate of Wesleyan University.
-The BVG has the distinction of being the first community gamelan group in the United States dedicated to the performance of traditional Javanese music.
+Gamelan Laras Tentrem was originally founded as the Boston Village Gamelan in 1979 by Sam Quigley, a graduate of Wesleyan University.
+The ensemble had the distinction of being the first community gamelan group in the United States dedicated to the performance of traditional Javanese music.
 Starting with a few imported instruments, the group assembled its own homemade gamelan slendro out of steel, brass, aluminum and various woods.
 The ensemble has performed regularly throughout New England and, at the invitation of the Indonesian government, at EXPO '86 at their pavilion in Vancouver, Canada.
 Upon his return from two extended periods in Indonesia, Barry Drummond joined the group in 1992 as its artistic director.
-Since then, using a gamelan lengkap made by Tentrem Sarwanto, the BVG has grown tremendously in its musical capabilities.
+Since then, using a gamelan lengkap made by Tentrem Sarwanto, the ensemble has grown tremendously in its musical capabilities.
 Most notably, the ensemble shared the stage with the Chicago Symphony Orchestra in their East Meets West concert (February 1996).
-The ensemble's focus is the traditional repertoire of Surakarta and Central Java.
+Gamelan Laras Tentrem's focus is the traditional repertoire of Surakarta and Central Java.

 The gamelan on which we play was forged by Tentrem Sarwanto, the most renowned living Javanese gongsmith.
 We are honored that Mr. Tentrem, in an unusual display of close friendship and pride of work, included his name when he named the gamelan.
 Rinengga Sih Tentrem is both a signature ("well-made by Tentrem’s feeling of friendship") and a title “Enhanced by Serenity” (for those who hear the gamelan).